cleanycloth/PythonOS/README.md

 Note: I am currently looking into removing the Kinesics text editor requirement.
 No ETA on this however.

 # Changelog:

+2.0 (The macOS Update):
+Fixed a bunch of issues.
+I now have a proper macOS system so I can now test PythonOS properly on Mac!
+Fixed playback issues.
+Unfortunately macOS needs Pyobjc installed, but start.py now checks for this and helps you install it.
+However, this is currently untested so it may work just fine, or it might explode.
+Fixed permission complaints when resetting PythonOS.
+Fixed *nix directory listings.
+Someone decided hard-coding "dir" was a good idea...
+Edit command fixed on macOS.
+Added new titles for macOS (and I would imagine Linux too) in start.py and PythonOS.py.
+Fixed user listings (grumble grumble dir on *nix grumble...)
+Updated build number and time.
+Added a couple more files for git to ignore.
+Updated readme slightly.

+1.9:
+Various tweaks.

 1.8d:
 Fixed critical login bug.
 Reduced the time it takes for the prompt to appear and blank inputs at the prompt no longer trigger the "unknown command" text.